sefinek24/Sefinek-Blocklist-Collection/README.md

 ## ✅ Good to Know
-- You're welcome to join my [Discord server](https://discord.gg/53DBjTuzgZ), where I post the latest announcements and important updates.
 - New lists are added periodically.
 You can also install the [Sefinek Blocklists](https://apps.microsoft.com/detail/9p3tnt3pjd0j) app from the Microsoft Store for quick and convenient access to these lists.
 - Regularly checking this repository for updates and possible changes is recommended.
 - While this blocklist can improve your privacy and security, it may occasionally block legitimate content or services unintentionally.